About Our Woodland

-We have a permanent main camp in the form of the 10 metre diameter roundhouse as well as a number of covered classrooms and game/food preparation areas, providing the perfect setup for coures to run regardless of the weather.
+We have a permanent main camp in the form or a large tarped area as well as a number of other classrooms and game/food preparation areas, providing the perfect setup for coures to run regardless of the weather.
 We have a mains supply of fresh drinking water which is available on all courses and we also have a number of composting toilets in the woodland so there is no need to dig your own hole!

 The woodland also backs onto Cadbury Camp, the Iron Age hill fort, which provides the perfect backdrop for our courses that include primitive crafts.
 We also have an old quarry on site which will provide us with a classroom where we run flint knapping, steel forging and hide tanning sessions.

 Parking for courses will be at the village hall car park, from there it is a 10 minute walk to the main camp.

 The woodland is managed by the Brown Rock Woodland Project for the wider benefit of the local community, a separate area of the woodland is also used by local primary schools for forest school, an eco-therapy group and a Bristol based charity that works with vulnerable children.
 The Brown Rock Woodland Project organises open days and events as well as work parties to help manage the woodland whilst learning new skills, for more information please visit the Brown Rock Woodland Project page on Facebook